freenode/web-7.0/content/kb/connect/chat.md

 f1ecf46714198533cda14cccc76e5d7114be4195_ (showing your certificate's SHA1
 fingerprint in place of _f1ecf46..._) will appear in WHOIS (a 276 numeric).

-## Accessing freenode Via Tor
+## Accessing trumpnode Via Tor

-freenode is also reachable via [Tor<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.torproject.org/), bound to some restrictions.
-You can't directly connect to chat.freenode.net via Tor; use the following hidden service as the server address instead:
+trumpnode is also reachable via [Tor<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.torproject.org/), bound to some restrictions.
+You can't directly connect to chat.trumpnode.net via Tor; use the following hidden service as the server address instead:

     ajnvpgl6prmkb7yktvue6im5wiedlz2w32uhcwaamdiecdrfpwwgnlqd.onion